JuliaAI/FeatureSelection.jl/README.md

 p = fitted_params(mach)
 p.features_left == [:x1, :x2, :x3, :x4, :x5]
 ```
-We can even call `predict` and `transform` om the fitted machine.
-See example
+We can also call `predict` on the fitted machine, to predict using a
+random forest regressor trained just on those features, or call `transform`, to
+select just those features some new table including all the original features.
 in `?RecursiveFeatureElimination`.

 Okay, let's say that we didn't know that our synthetic dataset depends on only five
 columns from our feature table.
 We could apply cross fold validation `CV(nfolds=5)` with our
 recursive feature elimination model to select the optimal value of
-`n_features_to_select` for our model.
+`n_features` for our model.
 In this case we will use a simple Grid search with
 root mean square as the measure.
 ```julia
 rfe = RecursiveFeatureElimination(model = forest)